Yashika-Singh-Panwar/CodeCam/README.md

 - Collaborative code editor:  which can be used by the student to code and the interviewer to give questions.

 - There is also video monitoring functionality for the student , when the student starts their video the head movements of the studnet will be tracked and notified.
-If the the students moves after a warning the session can ended!
+If the the students moves after a warning the session can be ended!

 - There will be a chat functionality for communication.